gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 ```

 The query has `$limit` and `$offset` variables for pagination (defined in [step 2](#2-configure-gatsby-node-types)).
+But where do we get values for those variables?

-The toolkit uses variable names to resolve an effective [pagination adapter](#pagination-and-sourcing) which
+The toolkit uses variable names to resolve an effective [pagination adapter](#automatic-pagination-explained) which
-"knows" how to perform pagination.
+"knows" how to perform pagination and produce values for those variables.

-In our case it is `LimitOffset` adapter that provides values for `$limit` and `$offset` variables as the toolkit
+> In our example it is `LimitOffset` adapter that "knows" how to produce values for `$limit` and `$offset` variables as the toolkit
-loops through pages.
+> loops through pages.

 Let's assume we've received a GraphQL result that looks like this: